macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 12: 13 Jan 2017

+**Today’s progress:** FINALLY.
+I got a JavaScript promise to work, so that I got my location via the browser with `geolocation.getCurrentPosition` and then passed the latitude and longitude to `google.maps.Geocoder` to get a complete location name.
+This is the code that works for just that: [weather_bak.js](projects/local-weather-page/scripts/weather_bak.js).

+**Thoughts:** No documentation for promises makes sense to me.
+I just had to try a bunch of examples in jsFiddle and fuss with them until they worked for me.
+It took hours.
+And then ...

+**Learned today:** It turns out this FCC project is just the **WORST PROJECT EVER,** because after all that misery, it turns out I can't use `google.maps.Geocoder` and [OpenWeatherMap](http://openweathermap.org/current) on the same page, because Google requires `https` and OWM will only work with `http`.

+**Links to work:**  [weather_bak.js](projects/local-weather-page/scripts/weather_bak.js) and [this fiddle](https://jsfiddle.net/macloo/c3pqh63u/) ... version with weather API (which will not work): [weather.js](projects/local-weather-page/scripts/weather.js)

 ## Day 11: 12 Jan 2017

 **Today’s progress:** More disappointment.
 More frustration with promises not working.
 I thought I finally had it, but I can't get it to run.
 I even [got a fiddle working](https://jsfiddle.net/macloo/zdem3923/).
 Time spent: 1.5 hours.